Marsha Fuerst, Founder

 More Than 55 Years,

 More Than 55,000 Students

 In 1966, North-West College (NWC) opened its doors in West Covina, California with two classes and just 43 students.
-Today, 55 years later, NWC has graduated more than 55,000 students and is on the leading edge of vocational education.
+Today, more than 55 years later, NWC has graduated more than 55,000 students and is on the leading edge of vocational education.

-Now led by her son, President Mitchell Fuerst, the College spans seven campuses across Southern California.
+Now led by her son, President Mitchell Fuerst, the College spans nine campuses across Southern California.
 Mitchell and his wife, Vice President Lisa Fuerst, are committed to keeping North-West College on the forefront of vocational training.
 To that end, they have modernized NWC’s facilities, with each campus boasting advanced information technology and networking systems along with state-of-the-art medical and training equipment.
 In addition, they continually re-evaluate and update each program’s curriculum to ensure students receive the best training possible.